Christian M. 10 min read

 What is a Photovoltaic System?

 The energy transition introduces many new terms that make the topic more confusing than necessary.
-Whether it’s distributed grids or the utilities death spiral— we all want to be aware of the energy changes unfolding before our eyes.
 In this article, we’ll explore photovoltaic systems (PV Systems).

 The solar panels becoming commonplace on British rooftops are only the tip of the iceberg!